White Cubans: Characteristics

-During the 1960s 97% of Cubans who arrived to the United States identified as white.
-At a time when according to the 1953 census, 73% of Cuba's population was white.
+During the 1960s, 97% of Cubans who arrived to the United States identified as white.

 During the 1970s, 80% of Cuban arrivals were white, 81% in the 1980s and 86% of those in the 1990s.

 As a result, those who identify as white and those of pure Black African ancestry have decreased, the mixed population has increased, and the Chinese (or East Asian) population has, for all intents and purposes, disappeared.

 Many notable people of European descent left Cuba at various intervals, for example actor Desi Arnaz (descended from Cuban nobility), actress Gina Romand, actor Andy Garcia, television host Daisy Fuentes and journalist and talk show host Cristina Saralegui.

 Genetics studies

 An autosomal study from 2014 found the genetic makeup in Cuba to be 72% White, 20% Black African, and 8% Native American with different proportions depending on the self-reported ancestry (White, Mixed and Black).
 According to this study Whites are on average 86% White, 6.7% Black African and 7.8% Native American with European ancestry ranging from 65% to 99%.
 75% of whites are over 80% European and 50% are over 88% European According to a study in 2011 Whites are on average 5.8% African with African ancestry ranging from 0% to 13%.
 75% of whites are under 8% African and 50% are under 5% African.
 A study from 2009 analyzed the genetic structure of the three principal ethnic groups from Havana City (209 individuals), and the contribution of parental populations to its genetic pool.

 A contribution from Indigenous peoples was not detectable in the studied sample.